Affected: All SDKs

 The behavior of the LaunchDarkly SDK in its default configuration can be affected by many external factors outside your control.
 Points of failure can include issues with internal networks, CDNs, or any cloud computing services.

 In the case of an outage, all currently connected SDK instances will continue to operate as expected because the SDKs keep the last known flag data from LaunchDarkly cached locally.
-When new SDK instances are initialized, it will result in a failure to connect to LaunchDarkly.
-The SDK will continuously attempt to connect, and until it can, it will serve the fallback value when variation
+When new SDK instances are initialized, they will fail to connect to LaunchDarkly.
+The SDK will continuously attempt to connect, and until it can, it will serve the fallback value when variation is called (the fallback value is the optional last argument of the variation method).

 Solution